ZhihangXu/Scientific-computing-paper/README.md

 ## PAPER LIST

-The following is a list of recommended paper in many fields such as MCMC and Variational Inference.
-Please email Zhihang Xu （xuzhh@shanghaitech.edu.cn） if you have any suggestions.
+The following is a list of recommended paper in many fields including 'sampling, generative modele, inference' Please email Zhihang Xu （xuzhh@shanghaitech.edu.cn） if you have any suggestions.

 ---